Transfer operators and topological field theory: Discussion

 \section{Discussion}

-In the previous section it was established that the operator representation of the ChT-SDE is merely the GTO formalism of the DS theory.
-As compared to the DS theory, however, the ChT-SDE provides one very important piece of understanding.
-This is the understanding that all the SDE's possess topological supersymmetry.
+In the previous section it was established that the operator representation of the STS is merely the GTO formalism of the DS theory.
+As compared to the DS theory, however, the STS provides one very important piece of understanding.
+This is the understanding that all the SDEs possess topological supersymmetry.

-An immediate consequence of the topological supersymmetry of SDE's is the trivialization of Eqs.(\ref{DSVersionOFW}) and (\ref{sharpzeta}).
+An immediate consequence of the topological supersymmetry of SDEs is the trivialization of Eqs.(\ref{DSVersionOFW}) and (\ref{sharpzeta}).
 Because of the B-F pairing of the non-$\mathcal Q$-symmetric states, the sharp trace of the GTO is a topological invariant, $W$.
 By the same token, the sharp determinant of the GTO simplifies as: